 - The EU is contemplating security standards and labeling, which would attempt to raise the bar and put accountability on the table.
 The problem, of course, is that security testing for software is very different than CA or UL testing.
 The latter are based on physics; you can prove that a mining lamp is “intrinsically safe” based on specific criteria.
 Software security changes as new vulnerabilities are disclosed.

 In many ways we should be glad for these wake-up calls.
 We are increasingly dependent on the internet, not only for commerce, but for our safety.
-The Dyn attack demonstrated how an attacker, using publicly available attacks, can exploit an increasing population of unsophisticated and unsecured IoT devices to affect our critical infrastructure.
+The Dyn DDoS attack demonstrated how an attacker, using publicly available attacks and IoT vulnerabilities, can exploit an increasing population of unsophisticated and unsecured devices to affect our critical infrastructure.